Nineta Barbulescu

 Nineta Bărbulescu (born 23 February 1968) is a Romanian career diplomat, and current Ambassador of Romania to Malaysia and (non-resident) Brunei.
 She served as the Romanian Ambassador to Australia from August 2013 until December 2020.
 During these 7 years she also was accredited non-resident Ambassador to New Zealand (2015–2020), Fiji (2018–2020), Independent State of Samoa (2018–2020), Solomon Islands (2018–2020), Vanuatu (2018–2020), Kiribati (2018–2020), Tuvalu (2019–2020), and Nauru (2019–2020).

 Early years

-Nineta Dragomir was born in 1968 in Galați, near the Danube, and attended the Vasile Alecsandri National College.
-In 1992, she received a Masters of International Public Law degree magna cum laude at the University of Bucharest.
-Nineta was a lecturer and visiting professor for public international law to the following Romanian universities; University of Bucharest (Law Faculty), Dimitrie Cantemir University, Titu Maiorescu University, and the Nicolae Titulescu Law Institute.
+Nineta Dragomir was born in 1968 in Galați, a port city on the Danube, and attended the Vasile Alecsandri National College.
+In 1992, she received a Masters of International Public Law degree magna cum laude from the University of Bucharest.
+She was a lecturer and visiting professor for public international law at the following Romanian universities; University of Bucharest (Law Faculty), Dimitrie Cantemir Christian University, Titu Maiorescu University, and the Nicolae Titulescu Law Institute.

-In 1999, together with fellow Romanian diplomat, Mr. Aurel Preda Matasaru, Nineta published "The International Court of Justice and the Law of the Sea".
-She also published several studies and publications dedicated to inter alia new developments in the human rights field (e.g. European citizenship), export controls field. law of the sea, International Criminal Court, International Tribunal for Rwanda and the International Court of Justice jurisprudence.
+In 1999, together with Aurel Preda Mătăsaru, a fellow Romanian diplomat, she published The International Court of Justice and the Law of the Sea.
+She also published several studies and publications dedicated to new developments in the fields of human rights (e.g., European citizenship), export controls, law of the sea, International Criminal Court, International Tribunal for Rwanda, and International Court of Justice jurisprudence.